iiab/iiab/roles/remoteit/README.md

    remoteit_license_key: 592AA9BB-XXXX-YYYY-ZZZZ-6E27654C3DF6
    ```

+   _FYI to protect your credential, the above line will promptly be redacted (removed) from your /etc/iiab/local_vars.yml — after the key is copied to_ `/etc/remoteit/registration` _in Step 3. or 4. below._

 2. Also set `remoteit_enabled: True` in /etc/iiab/local_vars.yml

    (And verify that `remoteit_install: True` is set.)

-3. If your [IIAB software](https://download.iiab.io/) is not yet installed, do that e.g. by running `sudo iiab` and following any on-screen instructions &mdash; until "INTERNET-IN-A-BOX (IIAB) SOFTWARE INSTALL IS COMPLETE" eventually appears on screen.
+3. If your [IIAB software](https://download.iiab.io/) is _not_ yet installed, do that e.g. by running `sudo iiab` and following any on-screen instructions &mdash; until "INTERNET-IN-A-BOX (IIAB) SOFTWARE INSTALL IS COMPLETE" eventually appears on screen.

    When that's complete, skip to Step 5.

-4. If your IIAB software is already installed, make sure your IIAB is online.
+4. If your IIAB software _is_ already installed, make sure your IIAB is online.

    Now register the IIAB device to your remote.it account, by running `sudo iiab-remoteit` (this also enables remote.it on your IIAB).